-location-denoting locus b to yield a complex expression a^b , spelled-out as b.2 Under an assignment function s, this complex expression b^a denotes a situation stage of an individual: the situation stage of individual s(a) at situation s(b).
+On a theoretical level, we follow much of the literature in treating (some) loci as overt variables.
+We analyze Locative Shift as arising when a covert individual-denoting variable a is merged with a location-denoting locus b to yield a complex expression a^b , spelled-out as b.
+Under an assignment function s, this complex expression a^b denotes a situation stage of an individual: the situation stage of individual s(a) at situation s(b).
 While in examples such as (1) b refers to a locative situation, we will see further examples in which b may refer to a temporal or to a modal situation.
 The notion of world and time stages of individuals was advocated both in the philosophical and in the linguistic literature (e.g. Carlson 1978, Lewis 1979, 1986, Paul 1994, Musan 1997).
 We will use a natural extension of this framework to situation stages of individuals, in such a way that temporal, modal and spatial versions of Locative Shift can uniformly be analyzed by reference to situation stages of individuals.

 In some cases, different semantic results will be obtained depending on whether Locative Shift is or isn't applied.
 Thus if John (associated with locus b) owns an apartment in a French city (locus a) and another one in an American city (locus c), the expression POSS-b APARTMENT (without Locative Shift) will just refer to the apartment John owns, without specifying whether it is in France or in the US, very much like the expression his_b apartment with a variable b that denotes John.
 By contrast, if we apply Locative Shift by co-opting the spatial locus c, POSS-c APARTMENT will refer to the apartment owned by the situation stage of John corresponding to the American city, hence the Noun Phrase will refer to John's American apartment.
-In this case, the representation is akin to his_bc apartment, where b^c is a complex expression (spelled out as c) denoting the situation stage of John (denoted by b) corresponding to the American city (denoted by c).
+In this case, the representation is akin to $his_b{}^c$ apartment, where b^c is a complex expression (spelled out as c) denoting the situation stage of John (denoted by b) corresponding to the American city (denoted by c).

-Our proposal will also interact in interesting ways with binding and ellipsis.
+Our proposal will also interact in interesting ways with binding and predicate ellipsis.
 First, we will show that under Locative Shift, in the expression b^c the individual component b may be bound, including by an expression that does not have the same locative specifications.
 As a result, a binder may not fully determine the value of a locative-shifted locus it binds.
-For instance, the expression λb t_b saw himself b^c will associate to any individual x the value true just in case x saw the situation stage of x associated with the location denoted by c.
-This is because in general the denotation of b^c is different from that of b.
+For instance, the expression λb t_b saw himself $b^c$ will associate to any individual x the value true just in case x saw the situation stage of x associated with the location denoted by c.
+This is because in general the denotation of b^c (= a situation stage of an individual) is different from that of b (= an individual).
 Second, we will show that under ellipsis, locative specifications may be retained in some cases, and may be disregarded in others, under conditions that are reminiscent of the behavior of phi-features.
 Finally, we will suggest that certain constraints on Locative Shift are relaxed under ellipsis: Locative Shift cannot target overt indexical pronouns but, for our consultant at least, it can target elided ones, with the result that some elided clauses have readings that their overt analogues lack.